JosephTLyons/andromeda_rust/README.md

 ...
 ```

-Notice that the licenses are very predictable.
-Also, note that it would be
+Notice that the licenses are fairly similar.
+Also, note that it would be fairly
-fairly easy to guess a serial number.
-The probability that a random guess would
+easy to guess a serial number.
+The probability that a random guess would be an
-be an actual serial number is 1000/(10^4) = 0.1.
-It is up to the user to
+actual serial number is 1000/(10^4) = 0.1.
+It is up to the user to understand
-understand this and adjust the settings to decrease the predictability of the
+this and adjust the settings to increase the complexity of the output and
-output and decrease the chances of guessing a license number.
-Using the
+decrease the chances of guessing a license number.
+Using the example from
-example from earlier with 1000 serial numbers of length 20 using all symbols,
+earlier with 1000 serial numbers of length 20 using all symbols, the probability
-the probability that a random guess would be an actual serial number is
+that a random guess would be an actual serial number is 1000/(62^20) =
-1000/(62^20) = 1.4196007e-33.
+1.4196007e-33.